pryv/poc-integration-healthkit/README.md

 ## Example

-You will find a sample iOS app at [https://github.com/pryv/app-swift-example](https://github.com/pryv/app-swift-example)
+You will find a sample iOS app at [https://github.com/pryv/app-swift-example](https://github.com/pryv/app-swift-example).
+This [video tutorial](https://www.youtube.com/watch?v=PIBh2_joFqQ) navigates you through the sample iOS app and shows you how to connect HealthKit to your Pryv.io account.

 ## Requirements